-The Bank measures VaR at a 97.5% and 99% confidence interval.
-This means that there is a 97.5% or 99% chance that the loss will not exceed the VaR estimate on any given day.
+The Bank measures VaR at a 99% confidence interval.
 The Group's standard VaR approach for both traded and non-traded risk is historical simulation.
 The Group calculates VaR using historical changes in market rates, prices and volatilities over the previous 500 business days.
 Traded and non-traded VaR is calculated using a one-day holding period.

-It should be noted that because VaR is driven by actual historical observations, it is not an estimate of the maximum loss that the Group could experience from an extreme market event.
-As a result of this limitation, the Group utilises a number of other risk measures (e.g. stress testing) and risk sensitivity limits to measure and manage market risk.
+It should be noted that because VaR is driven by actual historical observations, it is not an estimate of the maximum loss that the Bank could experience from an extreme market event.
+As a result of this limitation, the Bank utilises a number of other risk measures (e.g. stress testing) and risk sensitivity limits to measure and manage market risk.